 Check Out Some Antiques

-There’s art and architecture all over downtown Las Vegas, but the Container Park is definitely unique.
-It’s a park that’s made up of shipping containers, so if you’ve ever wondered what it’s like to feel like cargo, look no further!
-There are shops, bars, and restaurants in the containers for you to walk through and explore.
-Everything is completely free to walk through and check out, and there’s even a playground in the middle for kids of all ages.
-You’ll also find free samples from some of the food places like Jojo’s Jerky.
-If you’re looking for some more entertainment, here’s a stage in the back that often has live music going on, so you can relax and enjoy the tunes in one of downtown Las Vegas’ most interesting atmospheres.
+Enjoy free samples from some of the food places like Jojo’s Jerky.
+If you’re looking for some more entertainment, there’s a stage in the back that often has live music going on, so you can relax and enjoy the tunes in one of downtown Las Vegas’ most interesting atmospheres.

-There is a 40-foot tall praying mantis that breathes fire in downtown Las Vegas.
+A 40-foot tall praying mantis that breathes fire looms at the entrance of the Container Park in downtown Las Vegas.
 No, we’re not kidding.
 Aerospace artist and engineer, Kirk Jellum, created the mantis after a real-life female one that he found out in a field.
 The mantis is mechanically operated and breathes fire into the sky.
 Sometimes the mantis even dances along to music.

 Downtown Las Vegas is known for its art scene.
-There’s art everywhere you look from giant murals on the side of The Plaza Hotel & Casino to painted walls along the streets.
+From giant downtown murals on the side of The Plaza Hotel & Casino to painted walls along the streets, art is on display everywhere you look.
 Even many of the businesses and bars downtown can be considered works of art in their own way.
 There’s plenty of art to enjoy while having an adventure downtown.

 Las Vegas parking has been a hot topic over the past couple of years.
 There used to be plenty of free parking in Las Vegas, but not so much anymore.
 When you park on the strip, many hotels and casinos will charge you even if you’re a guest staying there, but parking downtown is often much cheaper.
 Most downtown hotels will allow guests staying there to park for free.
 So, considering the cost of parking might be something you want to take into account when choosing whether to stay on the strip or to stay in downtown Las Vegas.Parking downtown can be tricky, and we believe that your Las Vegas adventure should be hassle free from start to finish.
 So we’ve compiled a parking guide to help you when it comes to finding a spot to leave your car downtown.